 Hybrid Workplaces: The New Working Arrangments

 Hybrid workplace practices might have started as temporary measures but now seem here to stay.
-As employees started splitting time between working at home and in the office, permanent desks became a rarity.
-The new hybrid workspaces are office spaces where employees might just grab whatever space is available when they are there.
+As employees began splitting time between working at home and in the office, permanent desks became a rarity.
+The new hybrid workspaces are office spaces where employees might grab whatever space is available when they are there.

 Hybrid workplaces sound great but present a new problem - they can be a breeding ground for all kinds of germs.
 Colds, flu, and other nasty things are just waiting to spread from that same area of the desk that everyone has been touching.